QuTech-Delft/cQASM-spec/docs/language-specification/structure/identifiers.md

         qubit  // 'qubit' is a reserved keyword
         ```

-Note that there exist certain predefined keywords that cannot be used as an identifier; a list of these keywords can be found under the section [Reserved keywords](reserved-keywords.md).
+There exist certain predefined keywords that cannot be used as an identifier; a list of these keywords can be found under the section [Reserved keywords](reserved-keywords.md).